Katnoelii/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+For each returns an undefined value, whereas map return a new array with transformed elements.

 2. Explain the difference between a callback and a higher order function.

+A higher order function can recieve other functions as parameters.
+Callback functions are function that are passed into other functions as arguments.

 3. What is closure?

+When an inner function has access to it's parent functions values.

 4. Describe the four rules of the 'this' keyword.

+1.
+2.
+3.
+4.

 5. Why do we need super() in an extended class?

+super() is what is used in order to call the parent's attributes so the child inherits.

 ### Task 1 - Project Set up